One-Credit Skill Courses

 Almost all young people today at Georgetown have a basic awareness of how to use social media to communicate with their peers.
-However social media expertise is an increasingly important area arena, in there an increasing number of organizations hiring for direct positions or individuals with skills and abilities.
-This session will look go beyond basic social media tools, to look the role of social media in affecting policy and societal change.
+However social media expertise is an increasingly important area arena, as there is an increasing number of organizations hiring for direct positions or individuals with skills and abilities.
+This session will look go beyond basic social media tools, to look at the role of social media in affecting policy and societal change.
 Students will also develop the ability to craft a social media campaign and more importantly to be aware of the debates surrounding activism/slacktivism and what are the tools that exist to measure the impact of social media.

 Technology for Social Change

 New technologies have fundamentally changed the way that NGOs, governments, and companies engage with communities around the world.
 Tools like mobile phones, digital maps, and social media platforms have already demonstrated tremendous value in addressing a range of social problems and yet so much more potential exists on the horizon.
 This one-credit course will explore some of the ways technology is being used to respond to crises, improve healthcare delivery, monitor elections, provide banking services, ensure effective governance, expand educational opportunities, and more.
 It will also address some of the key challenges these new tools present, such as lack of access, underdeveloped infrastructure, implementation issues, as well as obstacles for scale-up and evaluation.
 The course is designed for Georgetown University students to assist them in developing concrete strategies and technological skills to work amid this rapidly evolving landscape.
 Participants can expect an immersive and interactive learning environment with a variety of real-world examples from organizations working in the field.